10 Best Undervalued Rule Of 40 Stocks for December 2025

 Risk Factors

-• Cyclical semiconductor demand fluctuations
+• Cyclical semiconductor industry dynamics potentially impacting demand and pricing

-• High capital expenditure requirements
+• Significant capital expenditure requirements to maintain technological leadership

 Stock #2: Micron Technology, Inc. (MU)